 LaTisha Marshall, ‘98, Falk College

 LaTisha Marshall, DrPH, MPH, is a Health Scientist at the Centers for Disease Control and Prevention in Atlanta, Georgia.
 Dr. Marshall is an accomplished public health professional with over 20 years of experience providing expertise in the areas of surveillance, evaluation, health care administration, and health equity.
 She has worked with various countries, as well as federal, state, and tribal programs to assist in their chronic disease prevention and control efforts.
 In addition, she has led multiple patient care studies within public and private health care settings that have contributed to new patient care initiatives.
 Dr. Marshall serves as an Adjunct Assistant Professor within the Department of Behavioral Sciences and Health Education at the Rollins School of Public Health at Emory University.
-She holds a BS in Nutrition Science from Syracuse University, an MPH from the State University of New York at Albany, and a DrPH from the University of Georgia.
-Dr. Marshall is a member of the Falk College Board of Visitors.
+She holds a B.S. in Nutrition Science from Syracuse University, an MPH from the State University of New York at Albany, and a DrPH from the University of Georgia.
+Dr. Marshall is a member of the Falk College Advisory Board.

 Andres Moreira, ’12, Falk College